 China's mining industry has been plagued by accidents in recent years.
 In 2022, 245 people died in 168 mining accidents, according to official figures from AFP.

-In December 2023, an accident occurred at a mine on the outskirts of Jixi City in Heilongjiang Province, northeastern China, killing 12 people and injuring 13 others.
+In December 2023, an accident occurred at a mine on the outskirts of Jixi city in Heilongjiang province, northeastern China, killing 12 people and injuring 13 others.

 A month earlier, 11 people died in a coal mine accident in Heilongjiang province.
-In September of the same year, at least 16 people died in a coal mine fire in Guizhou province in southwestern China.
+In September of the same year, at least 16 people died in a coal mine fire in Guizhou province in southwest China.

 Source link